-Propo Proponent Commitment R1.1 Relevant approval applications will be prepared and submitted by Adani R1.2 A Decommissioning and Rehabilitation Plan will be required to be developed with the overall aim of minimising the amount of land disturbed at any one time during the life of the Project (Rail).
-It will be required to be developed in accordance with the current Queensland legislative requirements (refer Volume 4 Appendix D), particularly DERM's Guideline 18 - Rehabilitation Requirements for Mining Projects, which provides information on progressive and final rehabilitation for mining projects in Queensland.
+Proponent Commitment R1.1 Relevant approval applications for the Rail and Quarries will be prepared and submitted by Adani.
+R1.2 A Decommissioning and Rehabilitation Plan will be developed with the overall aim of minimising the amount of land disturbed at any one time during the life of the Project (Rail).